April 29, 2022

-MicroMentor features an intuitive chat messaging system so mentors and organizations can efficiently communicate tips, goals and keep mentors accountable with their objectives.
+MicroMentor features an intuitive chat messaging system so mentors and organizations can efficiently communicate tips, goals, and keep mentors accountable with their objectives.

-Because MicroMentor caters to organizations and teams, they offer customizable branding solutions to personalize the mentoring platform and experience.
+Since MicroMentor caters to organizations and teams, they offer customizable branding solutions to personalize the mentoring platform and experience.

 MicroMentor’s automated notification system sends mentees and mentors important alerts or email invitations to ensure participants stay on top of activities and be held accountable.

 This mentoring system also has guidance and monitoring capabilities with engagement tracking, reporting, and statistics.

 $0.
 MicroMentor is a non-profit, so the mentoring services are free, thanks to government and private funding and donations.

 Together is a platform founded by Nathan Goldstein and Matthew Reeves in 2018.
 This mentoring program connects you with many experienced mentors in your preferred field of expertise.
 Together uses mentor matching software to connect you with the ideal mentor for you.
 It targets companies with over 500 employees and helps development teams run a mentoring program for employees.